RistoBIn/international-website/src/pages/solutions/atlantic-salmon-and-seafood.md

       Aquaculture in Norway is already being improved by SEALAB's solutions through sharp images which in turn provides a better basis for the customer.
-And now comes many new innovations thanks to our unique edge computing technology combined with smart 2D and 3D sea cameras: measuring stress in fish, better lining regime, monitoring the entire state of the cage.
+And now comes many new innovations thanks to our unique edge computing technology combined with smart 2D and 3D sea cameras: measure stress levels, better the lining regime and monitoring the entire state of the cage.
 All of this helps to reduce losses and can provide a better survival rate.
-The economic benefits are increased at the farms while managing to reduce the environmental damage caused by salmon feeding.
+The economic benefits are increased while the environmental impacts are reduced.
     heading: How is SEALAB Innovating the Aquaculture Industry?
     featuredimage: ''
     subheading: ''